I offer design and strategy services to organisations who care about inclusion and equality and want to deliver communications that have real impact.

 I believe that design is a tool for change, and my career has been dedicated to using inclusive design to influence and advance social and environmental issues.
 I take an intersectional feminist approach to my work and have spent over eight years working to advance gender equality through impactful design and communications.

-More than a business owner; I am also passionate about social justice, gardening, being the best dog parent I can be, trying new creative endeavours, and hosting dinner parties here in Naarm/Melbourne.
+More than a business owner; I am also passionate about crafting, gardening, reading, being a dog guardian to my German Shepherd, trying new creative endeavours, and deep-diving into my myriad of interests.

 I help my incredible clients create social change and have lasting impact.